Quantile Spectral Analysis for Locally Stationary Time Series: Introduction

 The pictures in Figure~\ref{SPFig} show that the copula-based spectral methods developed in \cite{dhkv2014} (where we refer to for details) indeed successfully account for serial features that remain out of reach in the traditional approach.
 The series considered in Figure~\ref{SPFig} is the classical S\&P500 index series, with $T=12092$ observations from 1962 through~2013; more precisely, that series contains the differences of logarithms of daily opening and closing prices for about 51 years.
 That series is generally accepted to be white noise, yielding perfectly flat periodograms.
 When rank-based copula periodograms are substituted for the classical ones, however, the picture looks quite different.
 Three rank-based copula periodograms are shown in Figure~\ref{SPFig}, for the quantile levels $0.1$, $0.5$ and $0.9$, respectively.
 The central one, corresponding to the central part of the marginal distribution, is compatible with the assumption of white noise.
-But the more extreme ones (associated with the quantile levels $0.1$ and~$0.9$) yield a peak at the origin, pointing at a strong dependence in the tails which is definitely not present in the median part of the (marginal) distribution.
+But the more extreme ones (associated with the quantile levels~$0.1$ and~$0.9$) yield a peak at the origin, pointing at a strong dependence in the tails which is definitely not present in the median part of the (marginal) distribution.

-Now, all periodograms in Figure~\ref{SPFig} were computed from the complete series (51 years,~$1\leq t\leq 12092$), under the presumption of stationarity (more precisely, stationarity in distribution, for all $k$, of the couples $(X_t, X_{t-k})$).
+Now, all periodograms in Figure~\ref{SPFig} were computed from the complete series (51 years, $1\leq t\leq 12092$), under the presumption of stationarity (more precisely, stationarity in distribution, for all $k$, of the couples $(X_t, X_{t-k})$).
 Is that assumption likely to hold true?
-Traditional periodograms computed from the four disjoint subseries corresponding to the periods 1962-1974, 1974-1987, 1987-2000, and~2000-2013 are shown in Figure~\ref{SPFig2}, and suggest an evolution in time, by which the descending spectral density of the 1962-1974 period evolves into the ascending one of the more recent 2000-2013 years.
+The wavelet-based test proposed by \cite{Nason2013} reveals significant changes in the behavior of that time series, with most significant changes taking place around 1975, 1997 and during the period 2007-2013.
+Moreover, two rank-based copula periodograms for $\tau_1 = \tau_2 = 0.1$ computed before and after the year $ 2007$ are shown in Figure \ref{Fig2007}.
+We observe differences in the height of the peak at the origin before and after the year $2007$.
+These finding raise questions about the second limitation of traditional spectral methods, (second-order) stationarity.
+It has motivated the development of a rich strand of literature, mainly along four (largely overlapping) lines: